seanthegeek/yaramail/docs/source/index.md

 ## Features

-yaramail scans all parts of an email via API or CLI
+- Scans all parts of an email via API or CLI
   - Headers
     -  Removes header indents by default for consistent scanning
   - Plain text and HTML body content
     - Converts body content to Markdown by default for consistent scanning
   - Attachments
     - Raw file content
     - Emails attached to emails
     - PDF document text
     - ZIP file contents, including nested ZIP files
       - Customizable list of passwords to use when attempting to scan encrypted ZIP files
+- Provides a built-in methodology for categorizing emails

 ## Further reading